Chuck O'Bannon Jr.

-Charles Edward O'Bannon Jr. (born March 1, 1999) is an American college basketball player for the TCU Horned Frogs of the Big 12 Conference.
-He previously played for the USC Trojans.
+Charles Edward O'Bannon Jr. (born March 1, 1999) is an American professional basketball player for the Nitra Blue Wings of the Slovakian Extraliga.
+He played college basketball for the TCU Horned Frogs and the USC Trojans.

 Early life

 O'Bannon was born to Valencia and Charles O'Bannon, who was playing professional basketball.
-O'Bannon lived in Japan from ages 2 to 14 while his father was playing there.
+O'Bannon lived in Japan from ages 2 to 14 with his parents while his father was playing there.

 O'Bannon attended Bishop Gorman High School in Las Vegas, Nevada.
 He averaged 21.4 points as a senior at Bishop Gorman.
 In December 2016, he committed to the USC Trojans.
 He chose USC over UNLV, NC State, and UCLA.
 He was named a McDonald's All-American.

 College career

 O'Bannon was the first McDonald's All-American to join USC since DeMar DeRozan in 2008.
 He struggled with injuries during his two and a half seasons with the Trojans.
 After suffering an injury to his left pinky finger that required surgery, he redshirted the 2018-19 season.
 O'Bannon injured his middle finger early in the following season and played three games.
 He played a total of 18 games at USC and averaged 1.8 points and 0.8 rebounds per game.
 In January 2020, O'Bannon transferred to TCU and was later granted a waiver for immediate eligibility.

 In 2021–22, TCU was a No. 9 seed in the 2022 NCAA tournament, and earned their first NCAA Tournament win in 35 years.
 O'Bannon scored a career-high 23 points in a second-round loss to Arizona, ending the Horned Frogs bid to reach the Sweet 16 for the first time.